deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_1/result_simpl.md

 The schema publication and validation flow within [simpl-fc-service](https://code.europa.eu/simpl/simpl-open/development/gaia-x-edc/simpl-fc-service) is described in [Adding a Self-Description for an Offering](https://gaia-x.gitlab.io/data-infrastructure-federation-services/cat/architecture-document/architecture/catalogue-architecture.html#_adding_a_self_description_for_an_offering).

 #### Measured results
-As mentioned earlier, the current phase of SIMPL does not provide any vocabulary validation on the shared or sharing data itself.
+As mentioned earlier, the current phase of Simpl does not provide any vocabulary validation on the shared or sharing data itself.
 Therefore, based on the [Evaluation Criteria](./test.md#evaluation-criteria-), the following scores are assigned to the test:

-- Can the data provider submit a new vocabulary? - No, the vocabulary hub is not available in the current version of SIMPL.
+- Can the data provider submit a new vocabulary? - No, the vocabulary hub is not available in the current version of Simpl.
 - Can the data provider choose from different standardized vocabulary that meet the requirements of the data source? - No
 - Can the data provider submit custom metadata fields and link their semantic definition? - No
 - Can the data provider access standardize vocabularies to then use them in the data source before provisioning the data? - No